sirinali07/Edifecs-Nov-2025/Docker/LAB -MultiStage Build.md

 ```
 #### Create `package.json` file

-This file declares the Node.js project & defines start command.
+This file defines the Node.js project and its dependencies.

 ```bash
 vi package.json